Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 StoragePass=password

-If you chose another location or user for the SQL database, you must also modify the following lines:
+If the database is on a different node, or if you chose a different user name or database name, you must also modify the following lines:

 StorageUser=slurm